noey2020/How-to-Talk-Data-Science/README.md

 The next question to ask is what the current solution looks like (if any).
 It will often give you a reference performance, as well as insights on how to solve the problem.

-This is costly and time-consuming, and their estimates are not great
+This is costly and time-consuming, and their estimates are not great.

+Okay, with all this information you are now ready to start designing your system.
+First, you need to frame the problem: is it supervised, unsupervised, or Reinforcement Learning?
+Is it a classification task, a regression task, or something else?
+Should you use batch learning or online learning techniques?

 ...
 ...